gjularic/latin-dance-academy/README.md

 # Latin Dance Academy

 Latin Dance Academy is a site for the dance studio in Dublin.
 Studio is focused on latin dances like salsa, bachata and mambo.
-Classes are available for the new dancers that are just learing their first dance steps and advanced dancers or professionals.
+Classes are available for the new dancers that are just learning their first dance steps and advanced dancers or professionals.

 ![Responsive Mockup](assets/images/mockup.jpg)